Choose a Non-Degree Program

 Certificate in Christian Counseling (CCC)

 The Certificate in Christian Counseling program provides an opportunity for those in a wide range of ministry service to bring current counseling skills to their ministries that will help people to grow and change.
 In addition to those who wish to examine the possibility of a future MA in Counseling degree, others who will benefit include pastors, church leaders, pregnancy counseling volunteers, crisis hotliners, educators, those in a social service environment, and anyone with a desire to explore counseling from a biblical perspective.

 Certificate in Missional Theology

-The Certificate in Missional Theology (CMT) was created to be an online tool to assist missional Christians who desire to enhance their awareness of how they are a part of the mission of God to bring righteousness, justice, and peace to those they serve.
+The Certificate in Missional Theology (CMT) was created to be a tool to assist missional Christians who desire to enhance their awareness of how they are a part of the mission of God to bring righteousness, justice, and peace to those they serve.
 Courses are taught for application to ministry.
 The certificate offers each student the opportunity to interact and converse with both faculty and fellow students in the program, enhancing both intellectual and vocational growth.

 Certificate in Biblical Studies